The Special Appearance Agreement may not be used in New York City, Chicago, Los Angeles, or San Francisco.

 Additionally, please send Equity a copy of the program as soon as it is printed.
 REMEMBER: The Equity actor(s) and stage manager(s) must be properly credited in the cast list.
 An asterisk must follow their name(s) with the explanation: “Appearing Courtesy of Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States, appearing under a Special Appearance Contract.”

-The following table applies to Special Appearance Agreements between December 21, 2021 and January 1, 2023.
+The following table applies to Special Appearance Agreements between March 27, 2023 through March 24, 2024.

 | Additional Performance (1)